omeka/omeka-s-enduser/docs/modules/scripto.md

 To install Scripto, you need:

 - To be running Omeka S 1.1.2
 - Have a MediaWiki installation running on the same server as the Omeka S installation.
-Minimum MediaWiki version is XXX.
+Minimum MediaWiki version is 1.30.0.

 Create the MediaWiki installation on your server using their instructions.
 Install the Scripto module using the [documentation for installing modules](https://omeka.org/s/docs/user-manual/modules/#installing-modules).